 In late 2009, the Portland City Council asked the Bureau of Transportation to address the parking challenges in the area by developing an ordinance that would create a meter and permit district, and establish a meter fee.

-In December 2012, with a 3-1 vote, the Portland City Council approved a Parking Management Plan for Northwest Portland and directed the Bureau of Transportation to begin work on a three-phase, 18-month implementation process.
-Council documents included Ordinance 185805, Exhibit A, Resolution 36984 and the Northwest District Parking Management Plan.
+In December 2012, the Portland City Council approved a Parking Management Plan for Northwest Portland and directed the Bureau of Transportation to begin work on a three-phase, 18-month implementation process.
+Council documents included:

-However, after community feedback, the Bureau of Transportation was asked to again revise the program.
-A new Ordinance (186191) was prepared and subsequently approved by the Council in July 2013.
-Council documents included a new Exhibit A and Amended Resolution 36984, as well as a new map.
+After receiving feedback from the community, the Bureau of Transportation was asked to revise the program.
+A new ordinance, 186191 (PDF, 1.2 MB), was prepared and subsequently approved by the Council in July 2013.